AbdurRazzaq2004/Wazuh-Security-Platform/OpenClaw-and-Wazuh-Integration/WazuhClaw-Overview.md

 # Wazuh + OpenClaw: AI-Powered Security Monitoring

-> **Automated threat detection, compliance monitoring, and incident response — managed through natural language via Telegram.**
+> **Automated threat detection, compliance monitoring, and incident response, managed through natural language via Telegram.**

 ---

 ## What Is This Project?

-This project combines **Wazuh** (an open-source security platform) with **OpenClaw** (an AI assistant framework) to create a fully automated security monitoring system that anyone can interact with using plain English — no dashboards, no complex queries, no security expertise required.
+This project combines **Wazuh** (an open-source security platform) with **OpenClaw** (an AI assistant framework) to create a fully automated security monitoring system that anyone can interact with using plain English, no dashboards, no complex queries, no security expertise required.

 Instead of staring at dashboards or writing search queries, you simply message a Telegram bot:

 > *"Are there any security threats on our servers?"*

-And get back a detailed, human-readable answer — sourced directly from real-time security data.
+And get back a detailed, human-readable answer, sourced directly from real-time security data.

 ---